Office of AHANA Student Programs History

 - Created a social media presence using Facebook, Twitter and MyBC.

-- The most important highlight of the year was to completing the APR process and having the opportunity to reflect on our programs in order to consider ways in which we can serve the students more effectively.
+- The most important highlight of the year was completing the APR process and having the opportunity to reflect on our programs in order to consider ways in which we can serve the students more effectively.

-- A big highlight for the BHM committee this year was the involvement of Fr.
+- A big highlight for the BHM committee was the involvement of Fr.
 Michael.
 He was instrumental in coordinating meetings with Fr.
 Lahey, Fr.
 Tony Penna, and Fr.
 Jack Butler to inform and invite them to BHM events.
 At these meetings, we were able to present gifts to all of them and thank them for their continuous support.

 - November 2011 marked the first ever Native American Heritage Month celebration at Boston College, which we co-sponsored with the Society of Native American Peoples (SNAP).
 Though a pilot program this first year, the reception and comments from students were both positive and encouraging.
 Many students from SNAP began brainstorming on ways to enhance and improve the celebration next year.
 The month long celebration consisted of four key events.
 The opening ceremony, which had about 45 people in attendance, provided an opportunity for participants to learn more about Native American history, music, culture, and customs.
 Those in attendance were able to purchase authentic Native American bags, jewelry, and much more.
 The following three events consisted of a “Dream Catcher” workshop, an award winning movie screening about the Wampanoag tribe, and the month concluded with a cooking workshop on authentic Native American cuisine.